abiralchy0987/software/README.md

 # Software and  IT
-i am give you all note and  past question . i
+i am give you all note and  past question .